Viola Vs Violin – Differences, Similarities, History, And More

 Similarities between Viola and Violin

 When it comes to musical instruments, the viola and the violin share many similarities that make them easily confused by the untrained eye.
 Both instruments are part of the stringed family, played with a bow, and utilize musical notation to communicate the desired sound.
-Let’s explore these similarities in more detail.
+Let’s explore these in more detail.

 Stringed Instruments